Yachts impacted by international sanctions following the Russian invasion of Ukraine

 International sanctions have been imposed during the Russo-Ukrainian War by a large number of countries, including the United States, Canada, the European Union, and a number of international organisations against Russia, Crimea, and Belarus following the Russian invasion of Ukraine, which began in late February 2014.
-These sanctions were imposed against individuals, businesses and officials from Russia, Belarus and Ukraine.
+These sanctions were imposed against individuals, businesses, officials and assets such as yachts from Russia, Belarus and Ukraine.

 Impacted yachts

 Other sanctioned yacht owners

 Below a list of yachts that have not directly been impacted by sanctions but do have owners that are on one or more sanction lists.